 #3 Candy Tree’s Black Gluten-Free Licorice Twists

-This isn’t made with real licorice.
-It’s licorice flavored.
-Instead of the usual wheat flour found in licorice twists, it contains rice flour.
-Hmm, could rice flour be used to make decent licorice allsorts?
-It would be nice if they could be made with potato flour and be totally grain free.
+This product isn’t made with real licorice, it’s licorice flavoured.
+Instead of wheat flour that is found in traditional licorice twists, it contains rice flour (I wonder if rice flour could be used to make decent licorice allsorts.
+It would be even better if they could be made with potato flour and be totally grain free).

-The company produces gluten candies, too, but they claim that they carefully wash the equipment so cross contamination risks are low.
+The company produces candies that contain gluten too, but they claim that they carefully wash the equipment in their factory so cross contamination risk is low.

-You can get a smaller amounts of this product at Gluten Free Mall.
+You can order small packages of this product from Gluten Free Mall.